chrisknox97/school_district_analysis/README.md

     New Student Count Passing Math & Reading new_passing_overall_percentage = overall_passing_math_reading_count / float(new_count) *100

 With these new scripts, we are able to assemble a new data frame and compare it against the previous data frame.
-As this removed only 461 students from a data set of 38,701; the overall district test scores declines were relatively minimal, never exceeding 0.3%.
+As this removed only 461 students from a data set of 38,701; the overall district test scores' declines were relatively minimal, never exceeding 0.3%.

 ![Dishonest_District](https://github.com/chrisknox97/school_district_analysis/blob/main/Resources/Dishonest_District.png)